kaylumah/hosting/_site/_posts/2023-04-14-csharp-client-for-openapi-revistted.md

 </ItemGroup>
 ```

+If you build the project the generated code will be in the `obj` folder for the project.

 ### Using OpenAPI reference from command line

 Even without Visual Studio you can add an open api specification.